 A study of myths and their influence on literature and the arts.
 Works may include the Odyssey, the Aeneid, and the Metamorphoses.
 Attention will be given to the way the presentation of myths changes over time.
-Prerequisites: ENG 110 or W cornerstone.
+Prerequisite: W tag or concurrent enrollment in W-tag course.

-ENG 277 J

-LANGUAGE SOCIETY AND THE INDIVIDUAL
+ENG 277 J LANGUAGE SOCIETY AND THE INDIVIDUAL